renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 ### Cave Salamander

-A large, sightless cave amphibian from deep underground.
-Originating under the worldspine mountains, in the deeper subaquatic caverns the dwarves found themselves in after exodus from the surface.
+Cave salamanders are large, sightless, cave-dwelling amphibians.
+Originating under the Worldspine mountains, they where originally discovered by the Deep-Explorers, but have since been adopted by other subterranean cultures.

+A dangerous carnivore in their native habitat and largely asocial, a wild cave salamander spends almost all it’s time underwater, feeding on insects, fish, and crabs; their domesticated brethren are fed a steady diet of fish steeped and marinated with dwarven reagents.
-A dangerous carnivore in their native habitat, and largely asocial.
-It takes a careful balance of behavioural conditioning and alchemical adjustments of the species in order to make these creatures safe to be around, let alone actually usable and trainable.
+It takes a careful balance of behavioral conditioning and alchemical adjustments in order to make these creatures safe to be around, let alone actually usable and trainable.

-A wild cave salamander spends almost all it’s time underwater, feeding on insects, fish, and crabs.
-While blind, they have a lateral line similar to a shark, enabling them to detect the electrical signals of nearby life underwater.
-They also have vibration-sensing barbels under the chin to sense larger threats or prey.
+While blind, they have a lateral line similar to a shark; it is widely believed that this enables them to detect nearby living organisms.
+They also have vibration-sensing barbells under the chin to sense larger threats or prey.

-Their domesticated brethren are fed a steady diet of fish steeped and marinated with dwarven reagents.
-Originally a well-kept secret among even the normally secretive dwarves, as the taming of Cave salamanders became more of an industry, and their use as riding animals spread, eventually Shade elves managed to find and develop their own supply for raiding in tight quarters
+Originally a well-kept secret among even the normally secretive Deep-Explorer Dwarves, as the taming of Cave salamanders became more of an industry and their use as riding animals spread, the animals where adopted by other subterranean cultures.
+In the Commonwealth, some Ash Elves and Kobolds also have stables of the animals; remarkably, some Shade Elves *rides* managed to find and develop their own supply, for riding and raiding in tight quarters

 #### Vitals